bloch/Deep-Learning-Workshop/README.md

    The frame demo will show the original image on the left and the reconstruction from the compressed represenation on the right.

    It also saves the reconstructed image in the demo_results directory with the name '<demo_type>_compressed_frame<frame_index>.jpg'.

+   - For using the video demo, one should open a terminal and run the following command: